skytreader/pytheas/readme.markdown

 ## todo

-Tests.
-Use `gevent`.
+More tests.
 Make stuff configurable.
 Add signals port.
-Did I mention tests?
+Did I mention more tests?
+What about better tests?

 # Running examples